tnfssc/IITH_CS4443_H12022/Documents/temp.md

   - send emails to customers
 - Cancel Reservation
   - params (reservation id)
-  - check if check-in date is in the past
+  - check if check-in date is in the past(past or future?)
   - returns (success)
   - send email to customer
 - Edit Reservation